Stocks head for best week of 2024 as wild summer ride continues

 PHOTO

-LONDON SINGAPORE - Global stocks headed for their best week since November 2023 after encouraging U.S. economic data soothed fears of an imminent recession, in a rapid shift from a rout last week that kept investors wary of a bumpy ride ahead.
+Global stocks headed for their best week since November 2023 after encouraging U.S. economic data soothed fears of a recession, in an abrupt shift from a rout last week that kept investors wary of a bumpy ride ahead.

 MSCI's main world stock index hurtled towards an almost 4% gain over five trading days, recovering strongly from market turmoil last week generated by U.S. recession fears and foreign exchange gyrations.

-Europe's STOXX share index rose moderately in early dealings on Friday and headed for a 2.3% weekly rise, with Asian shares outside Japan notching up similar gains and U.S. stock futures heralding a blockbuster week for Wall Street.
+Europe's STOXX share index rose 0.5% in morning trade on Friday and headed for a 2.6% weekly rise as U.S. stock futures heralded a blockbuster week for Wall Street.

 The VIX U.S. stock volatility index, broadly considered the market's fear gauge, sat at benign levels of about 15 after hitting a four-year high of 65 early last week.